emidwate/RestaurantAppAPI/README.md

 # RestaurantAppAPI

-Enhanced the restaurant app project by implementing backend endpoints with Spring Web, Maven, JUnit, Mockito and MariaDB.
+Enhanced the restaurant app project by implementing backend endpoints with Spring Web, Maven, JUnit, Mockito, Lombok and MariaDB.

 ### Setting up the Database